Invitae Corp (NVTA) Shares Down Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted by analysts for NVTA is $1.31, which is $0.77 above the current price.
-The public float for NVTA is 277.15M and currently, short sellers hold a 18.39% ratio of that float.
-The average trading volume of NVTA on December 11, 2023 was 9.28M shares.
+The average price recommended by analysts for Invitae Corp (NVTA) is $1.31, which is $0.69 above the current market price.
+The public float for NVTA is 277.78M and currently, short sellers hold a 19.98% of that float.
+On December 18, 2023, NVTA’s average trading volume was 9.20M shares.

 NVTA’s Market Performance

-During the last 5 trading sessions, NVTA fell by -8.40%, which changed the moving average for the period of 200-days by -72.15% in comparison to the 20-day moving average, which settled at $0.5534.
-In addition, Invitae Corp saw -71.16% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NVTA rose by +8.30%, which changed the moving average for the period of 200-days by -65.94% in comparison to the 20-day moving average, which settled at $0.5617.
+In addition, Invitae Corp saw -66.67% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading